sanketbisne/Git-for-Cloud-engineers/README.md

 git restore --staged <filename>   ( for specific file) git restore --staged .            ( for all current staged files.)

+## To remove commit  and delete by one

+git reset --hard HEAD~1

+## To remove commit  and move back to staging area

+git reset --soft HEAD~1

 ## To remove specific commit  and delete it

 git reset --hard <commit id >